 Coarctation of the Aorta

-In some extreme cases, coarctation of the aorta can lead to congestive heart failure.
-This is a condition in which the heart is unable to pump the normal amount of blood to the body.
+In some extreme cases, coarctation of the aorta can lead to congestive heart failure, when the heart is unable to pump the normal amount of blood to the body.

 - Shortness of breath

-Children with “critical” coarctation of the aorta present at birth.
-They generally have severe symptoms that include:
+Children with critical coarctation of the aorta present at birth may have severe symptoms that include:

 - Heavy breathing and grunting